 Seek guidance from a qualified lawyer who is familiar with UM/UIM law in Texas.
 Without legal representation to help you fight against your insurer, it can be difficult to recover what is rightfully yours.

-When you’ve been hit by an uninsured driver, your McAllen personal injury and car accident attorney at J. Gonzalez Law Firm is here for you!
+When you’ve been hit by an uninsured driver, your McAllen personal injury and car accident attorney at J. Gonzalez Injury Attorneys is here for you!

 Don’t let an uninsured driver or a bad faith insurance company stop you from obtaining the recovery that is due to you.
-Let the experienced personal injury attorneys of McAllen’s J. Gonzalez Law Firm fight for what is yours!
+Let the experienced personal injury attorneys of McAllen’s J. Gonzalez Injury Attorneys fight for what is yours!